 -

-Prepare the crumb topping: stir together flour, oats, brown sugar, and pumpkin spice.
+Crumb Topping (Optional Step).
+Stir together flour, oats, brown sugar, and pumpkin spice.
 Add the melted butter.
 Stir until crumbly.

 -